Setup roadmap for self-employed people

 Guide 02

-Rocket Dollar, Nabers, Carry, IRA Financial, and MySolo401k compared side by side.
+Rocket Dollar, Nabers, Carry, IRA Financial, and MySolo401k research prompts compared side by side.